-UK clinical academic training for nurses, midwives and other professionals allied to medicine: principles and obligations
+UK clinical academic training for nurses, midwives, AHPs and other health and care professionals: principles and obligations

 This document sets out principles and obligations to support clinical academic training for all UK institutions and early career clinical researchers in receipt of nationally competitive funding for clinical academic research training.